 The possibilities for precision ag innovation are virtually limitless.
 And the pace of change has increased exponentially.

-While it took two generations for the Weertz family to go from harvesting by hand to a 12-row combine, the next leap forward will most likely occur within the next five to 10 years.
-And by the time the next generation of the Weertz family takes over, farming technology may be unrecognizable.
+While it took two generations for the Weerts family to go from harvesting by hand to a 12-row combine, the next leap forward will most likely occur within the next five to 10 years.
+And by the time the next generation of the Weerts family takes over, farming technology may be unrecognizable.